 Niagara River: Area of Concern

 The Niagara River was designated a binational Area of Concern (AOC) in 1987 under the Canada-U.S. Great Lakes Water Quality Agreement.
-Shoreline alterations and industrial and municipal pollution contributed to the degraded environmental quality.
-Eight out of 14 beneficial use impairments (BUIs) were identified, which measure the environmental, human health or economic impact of poor water quality.
+Shoreline alterations and industrial and municipal pollution contributed to its degraded water quality.
+Eight out of 14 beneficial use impairments (BUIs) were identified, which measure the environmental, human health and economic impact of poor water quality.
 A further two were deemed “requiring further assessment”, meaning more information was required to determine whether they were impaired.

 Accomplishments

-- completing 25 projects to address nutrient and pollutant runoff from the surrounding rural land from entering the watershed
+- completing 25 projects to address nutrient and pollutant runoff from the surrounding rural land to prevent it from entering the watershed

-- completing actions to address the results of a 2019 study that identified sources of bacteria that made the water unsafe for swimming at a local beach
+- completing actions to manage sources of bacteria that had made the water unsafe for swimming at a local beach

-- reducing loads for 18 priority toxics—industrial chemicals such as chlorinated benzenes and pesticides— by up to 99% between 1986 and 1995 and a significant decline in the concentration of chemicals in water, fish and wildlife
+- reducing levels of 18 priority toxics—industrial chemicals such as chlorinated benzenes and pesticides— by up to 99% between 1986 and 1995 and seeing a significant decline in the concentration of chemicals in water, fish and wildlife

-- removing contaminated sediment from the Welland River (approximately 10,000 cubic metres) and Lyons Creek West to prevent contaminants from entering the Niagara River
+- removing contaminated sediment from the upstream Welland River (approximately 10,000 cubic metres) and Lyons Creek West in 2007

 Restoration of beneficial uses